11 Money-saving tips for your summer holiday 2019

 For anyone who has been on a holiday outside of the UK, you might already be aware of foreign transaction fees.
 This is a fee added on by your bank every time you make a non-sterling purchase.

-However, if you spend using a travel credit card, or use a certain current account provider such as N26 or Revolut, you will often find you won’t have to pay a transaction fee at all.
+However, if you spend using a travel credit card, or use a certain current account provider such as Revolut, you will often find you won’t have to pay a transaction fee at all.
 This can be a great way to keep within your holiday budget and not get overcharged whilst on holiday.

 - Be flexible with dates and find the cheapest flights